 In addition, Florida Statutes Section 166.0451, Disposition of municipal property for affordable housing, requires cities or counties to create an inventory list of real property with fee simple title appropriate for affordable housing.
-In compliance with the statute, Seminole County maintains the inventory of County-owned surplus land that are potential properties for the development of permanent affordable housing.
-The County may partner with nonprofit organizations that develop affordable housing for low-income households.
+In compliance with the statute, Seminole County maintains an attainable housing Land Trust, the inventory of County-owned surplus land that are dedicated properties for the development of permanent affordable housing.
+The County partners with nonprofit organizations that develop affordable housing for low-income households.
 However, the disposition of any of these properties for affordable housing is subject to the discretion of the County.
 Community Services will review this list during the program year to determine if any of these properties may be disposed of to support affordable housing.